spdk/spdk.github.io/development.md

 <a id="integration"></a>
 ## Continuous Integration

-SPDK employs continuous integration (CI), which means all patches are run through a series of tests **before** they are even reviewed.
+SPDK employs continuous integration (CI), which means all patches are run through a series of tests **before** they are even reviewed with the exception:

+* Patches containing [RFC] in the git commit message header are treated specially to spur comments only.
+As such, these RFC patches are **not** run through the CI system.
+While a developer may specify reviewers in Gerrit for these patches, it is highly suggested one either sends email to the SPDK mailing list or a message on the IRC SPDK channel to bring attention to this type of patch for discussion.

 The SPDK CI system periodically looks at GerritHub, pulls the patches down, and runs them on a pool of multiple machines with real NVMe SSDs.
 The tests are all checked in to the main SPDK repository (follow `autorun.sh` in the root of the repository).
 That means that users can add tests to the CI system by simply submitting a patch.
 Tests are required to be added in the